 So far, I managed to get an annual return of 12.43% on my investments, calculated by the XIRR formula on the raw numbers given by the platform.
 This is a number that completely makes sense, as I mostly invested in loans with yields around 12%.
 I also received over 10,953 Euros in interests for all this period, so that’s not too bad!
 You can also see that I had only had a very small amount of defaults (2.25 Euros in more than 4 years).
 This is actually my fault, as once I invested in a couple of loans by mistake that didn't have a buyback guarantee, and one of those loans defaulted.

 As for all platforms, I also like to know what the raw data is saying versus the information given by the platform.
 For that, I used my software TrackInvest to get the actual yield of my investment, using the XIRR formula.
-I got a yield of 12.04%, which is nearly identical to the number given by Mintos.
-Let's now have a look at the cash flow produced by my investment on Mintos over the past couple of months:
+I got a yield of 11.91%, which is nearly identical to the number given by Mintos.
+Let's now have a look at the returns produced by my investment on Mintos since I started investing:

 From this graph, you can see that I have a nice and constant raise of my income coming from Mintos, as I reinvest everything back in the platform.
 Overall, I can say that I still got very solid results from Mintos after these four years of investing on the platform.
 Of course, I will update this section regularly as I have more results coming from the platform.